 György Markus, University of Sydney - Thesis Eleven, Vol. 86, No. 1, 67-89 (2006)

-views as elitist meaningless.
-The same expansion creates,
+views as elitist and meaningless.

-Soviet Sport and Transnational Mass Culture in the 1930s
+Soviet Sport and Transnational Mass Culture in the 1930s - Barbara

 Terminators, Monkeys and Mass Culture: The carnival of time in science fiction

-Angela Dimitrakaki, Miltos Tsiantis, Time & Society, Vol. 11, No. 2-3, 209-231 (2002)
+Angela Dimitrakaki, Miltos Tsiantis, Time & Society, Vol. 11, No. 2-3, 209-231 (2002).

-understood in terms of an oppositional cultural narrative
+The time travel motif can be understood in terms of an oppositional cultural narrative

 Effective Democracy, Mass Culture, and the Quality of Elites: The Human

-Development Perspective - Christian Welzel
+Development Perspective - Christian Welzel - International University

-International University

-Bremen (IUB), School of Humanities and Social Sciences, P.O.
-Box
+Bremen, School of Humanities and Social Sciences.

-This article demonstrates that low corruption and high female representation are two characteristics of elite quality and
+Low corruption and high female representation are two characteristics of elite quality and

 Cultural Preservation Reconsidered: The case of Canadian aboriginal art

 B.R.
-Sharma, Singapore Polytechnic College, Singapore

-Critique of Anthropology,
+Sharma, Singapore Polytechnic College, Singapore - Critique of Anthropology,

-Vol. 19, No. 1, 53-61 (1999)
+Vol. 19, No. 1, 53-61 (1999).

-on the nature of hybrid culture.
-It argues that in some instances, such culture is the dichotomy between native Canadian and Anglo-American
+This article sheds a different light on the nature of hybrid culture.
+It argues that such

+The article concentrates on the dichotomy between native Canadian and Anglo-American

-Canadian mass culture and adopts Minh-Ha's claim that a First World and a Third World can exist in the same country.
+Canadian mass culture.
+The article also adopts Minh-Ha's claim that a First World and a Third World can exist in the same country.

 INTELLIGENZIA BETWEEN CLASSIC AND MASS CULTURE